 Current research on consumer sampling programs and product sampling psychology

-- Changing directions: Product sampling could be the swing vote that encourages consumers to choose your product over a range of alternatives.
-As many as 24% of those who participated in a recent survey claimed that a sampled product had specifically replaced an item that they had planned to buy.
+- Changing directions: Product sampling could be the swing vote that encourages consumers to choose your product over various alternatives.
+As many as 24% of those who participated in a recent survey claimed that a sampled product had specifically replaced an item they had planned to buy.

-- Brand trailing: using product sampling psychology and a strong consumer sampling program greatly improves the chance of potential customers committing to your brand and purchasing your product post-sampling.
-Sampling has a strong effect on their post-sampling purchasing habits and feelings of brand loyalty, as well as increases the likelihood that consumers will continue to follow your brand rather than switch to another down the line.
+- Brand trailing: using product sampling psychology and a strong consumer sampling program dramatically improves the chance of potential customers committing to your brand and purchasing your product post-sampling.
+Sampling has a strong effect on their post-sampling purchasing habits and feelings of brand loyalty.
+It increases the likelihood that consumers will continue to follow your brand rather than switch to another, down the line.

 - Brand loyalty: Did you know that researchers have found that free samples encourage positive consumer sentiment towards the brand and influence consumers' purchasing behavior for as long as 12-months post-sampling?
 Amazing, right?

-- Provoking a sense of goodwill: a consumer sampling program is the perfect way to allow consumers to gain a better feel of the brand.
-This product sampling psychology has been shown that more consumers feel that they can better trust a product and are more likely to consider the brand as reliable after experimenting with a product sample first-hand.
+- Provoking a sense of goodwill: A consumer sampling program is the perfect way to allow consumers to feel the brand better.
+This product sampling psychology has shown that more consumers feel that they can better trust a product and are more likely to consider the brand as reliable after experimenting with a product sample first-hand.

 Why choose Peekage to coordinate your consumer sampling program?

-- Peekage allows users to order free samples of your product to be delivered directly to their home for testing.
+- Peekage allows users to order free samples of your product to be delivered directly to their homes for testing.